1–2 spots available for Q2 · Claim yours

 Performance Budgets Explained for Non-Technical Founders

-A performance budget sets hard limits on how heavy and slow your website can be.
-Learn how to create one, what metrics matter, and why founders who ignore speed lose 7% of conversions per extra second of load time.
+A web performance budget caps how heavy and slow your site is allowed to get.
+How to set one as a non-technical founder, the metrics that actually matter, and why founders who skip this step lose roughly 7% of conversions per extra second of load time.

 By Adriano Junior